mjj209/product_manager_tooling/README.md

 # Analyzing story cycle time from Pivotal Tracker

-It is important to understand how much time your team is working on a given feature set.
+It is important to understand how much time your team is working on a given feature set so that you can do cost/benefit analysis on the work.
 I will generally review this once a quarter.
 The time spent working on a feature set, or epic, is part of the cost of building or maintaining the feature.
 I like to look at value as:

 Value = Benefit - Cost